 5 Reasons The Greatest Movie Villain Ever is a 'Good' Witch When you think of The Wizard of Oz's cast of villains, you most likely think of the flying monkeys and the Wicked Witch of the West, and maybe the pissy apple trees and the green dudes guarding the WWotW's castle.
 Also known as 'Winkies.'
 True story.
 If you've seen or read 'Wicked,' you might have a more sympathetic view of the Wicked Witch of the West.
+But 'Wicked' doesn't go far enough, since it ignores the fact that the movie features one of the most brilliantly conniving movie villains ever.
 It's her, right there.
 Glinda, not the Wicked Witch of the West, is the cause for everything that goes wrong for Dorothy and her new friends in the land of Oz, and she starts instigating the film's central conflict the second Dorothy shows up.
 You remember the story, right?
 And that's when Glinda the Good Witch floats down and merrily interrogates Dorothy to find out if she is a good witch or a bad witch.
 "And remember only bad people are disabled, Dorothy" You caught that, right?
 What?!

 9 Traumatizing Moments from Classic Kids Movies Image Source: and Photoshop.
 Just because a movie is animated, it doesn't mean it's suitable for children.
 And apparently, just because a movie is marketed toward children, made by a studio associated with children and specifically designed with children in mind, it also might not mean it's for children.
 With that in mind, let us once more explore the moments from kids' movies that left many a child traumatized.
 "Night on Bald Mountain" in Fantasia (or, The One With Satan) As the third Walt Disney film ever, Fantasia came out only two years after Snow White and right after Pinocchio.
 This caused a lot of misconceptions about how mating works in the animal kingdom.
 Everything seemed relatively normal for a children's film until the introduction to the last segment, in which we're told, "Bald Mountain, according to tradition, is the gathering place of Satan and his followers... ".
 Donald, Mickey, Goofy ... ... and a Ghouls 'n Ghosts-worthy end boss.